interswitch-germany-gmbh/rtcp-react-native/README.md

   By default `Linking.openURL` is called when the user opens a link.
 If set the provided function will be called instead, allowing to e.g. open the link in an in-app-browser.

 - **`styles`** *`(Object)`*
   Allows to provide styles that are applied to the items within `RTCPNotification`.
-See [`styles.js`](styles.js) for the default styles.
+See [`styles.js`](styles.js) for available and default styles.

 - **`renderFsImage`** *`(function(item, closeFunc))`*
   Function returning a component to render the fullscreen image.
 The provided component is rendered within a `Modal` and shown when the user taps an image.